akshara12code/Netflix_Portfolio/README.md

 ## 🌟 Netflix inspired Portfolio 🌟

 Welcome to my personal portfolio project! 🚀 This website showcases my work, skills, and experiences in web development.
-It's designed to be lightweight, customizable, and professional while maintaining an approachable style.
+It's designed to be lightweight, customizable, and professional while maintaining an approachable style..